mhwlng/msfs-bindings/README.md

 # msfs-bindings

-Export Microsoft Flight Simulator Keyboard and Joystick bindings to csv files.
+.net7 console application to export Microsoft Flight Simulator 2020 Keyboard and Joystick bindings to csv files.

 Set remotePath in appsettings.json to the directory where the inputprofile files are :